 A reed switch is attached to the vacuum-driven pump and wired to the PCM.
 The PCM monitors the change in switch state to determine how long the pump has operated.
-This input is then used to calculate whether there is a leak in the evaporative system.
+This input is used to determine if there is a leak in the evaporative system.
 Refer to the Emission Control Systems section of this publication for more information.